 But small doesn’t mean that it offers little, right?
 You could draw some parallels between ”The One I Love” and brilliant ”Coherence” (a must-see!).
 Some other wonderful movies like ”Closer” and ”Sliding Doors” also come to my mind.
 But while the ”Coherence” was more about our choices and character formation in general, ”The One I Love” is rather a dissection of a couple relationship using science fiction to approach the question from an unexpected angle.
 It is an intimate story about something very private though still an experience almost all of us had.
 So I would rather rather leave you to analyze the movie by yourself.
 For those who are already in a relationship – go on and watch it together, it may be pretty thought-provoking for a good discussion.

+What I liked less.
 Still, a movie deserves some criticism as well.
-While Duplass’ passion for micro-budget-oriented movies is indeed adorable – he even said that it’s actually easier to make money with a movie that has a budget of $ 500,000 rather than $ 5,000,000, I wish the film showed us the story from a bigger view.
+While Duplass’ passion for micro-budget-oriented movies is indeed adorable – he even said that it’s actually easier to make money with a movie that has a budget of $500,000 rather than $5,000,000, I wish the film showed us the story from a bigger view.
 I suppose it’s not only a budget question though, but more of time and organizational matters since the movie was made barely in 3 months.
 At times I felt like the movie is a little bit too tight in its minimal setting for what it wants to explore.

-It’s always a pleasure to note that such small independent movies can gain good recognition – 80% on Rotten Tomatoes, 25,000 IMDb votes and Saturn Award nomination as Best Independent Film.
+The recepton.
+It’s always a pleasure to note that such small independent movies can gain good recognition – 80% on Rotten Tomatoes, 7.1 with 27k IMDb votes and a Saturn Award nomination as Best Independent Film.

 Worth watching? ”The One I Love” is a curious dissection of a couple relationship.
+If you love sci-fi puzzle and Charlie Kaufman-like movies, definitely check it out.
 It leaves enough space for psychological depth, while remaining a pretty quick-paced and at times creepy puzzle.
 The plot is sturdy and witty.
 So yes – instead of an endless array of various kind of romantic comedies whatever, watch ”The One I Love”.
-I don’t like this definition, but it’s a thought-provoking movie indeed.
-While not perfect and probably little bit too minimal (I still prefer ”Coherence”, which was a masterpiece, but it was also heavier and darker), ”The One I Love” is an interesting, refreshing and original puzzle about all of us.
+I don’t like this cliched definition, but it’s a thought-provoking movie indeed.
+While not perfect and probably a little bit too minimal (I still prefer ”Coherence”, which I consider a low-budget cinema masterpiece, but it was also heavier and darker), ”The One I Love” is an interesting, refreshing and original psychologic puzzle about all of us.